-Reverse osmosis (RO) is used to remove dissolved materials in water.
-The most well-known application is the production of drinking water from seawater.
+Reverse osmosis is used to remove dissolved materials in water.
+The most famous application is the production of drinking water out of sea water.

-Reverse osmosis (RO) is a water purification technology that uses a semi-permeable (semipermeable) membrane to remove ions, molecules and larger particles from water.
-Turbin develops and produces customer specific reverse osmosis installations for various applications.
-We also supply ATEX RO installations for processing waste water, off-shore and maritime applications.
+Reverse osmosis (RO) is a water purification technology that uses a semi-permeable (semipermeable) membrane to remove ions, molecules and larger particles out of water.
+Turbin develops and produces customer-specific reverse osmosis installations for various applications.
+For example, we also supply ATEX RO installations for waste water processing, off-shore and maritime applications.
 Turbin takes care of the complete unburdening and installation of the system.
 We also have various reverse osmosis rental installations available.
 The pilot installations are available to test your application on partial flow.

 - Drinking water production

 Turbin has several Reverse Osmosis, Ultrafiltration and Flotation units available for rental.
 The rental units are available on request.
 Turbin is always available for questions via a permanent contact person.
 We take care of the complete installation and service.

 Reverse osmosis uses a semipermeable (semi-permeable) membrane to remove particles from water.
 These particles are, for example, molecules, ions and larger particles.
 The filtering effect of the membrane is achieved by applying a pressure difference.
 The water with the solutes will then move to the side where the sum of the external pressure and the osmotic value is lowest.
 If the external pressure on the side of the concentrated solution is large enough, the pure solvent (without taking the dissolved substances) will be pressed to the other side.
 As a result, the solute remains on the membrane and a pure solvent is obtained.

 Sewage treatment with RO

 Turbin has more than 10 years of experience in wastewater treatment.
 We use reverse osmosis for this.
 Our installations have a high production capacity per hour.